base10/photo-sales/doc/photo-sales-schema-notes.md

 * Images
   * First pass
     * master file
       * This will point to an S3 bucket at first, would be nice to have a more general storage mechanism
     * pointers to responsive break point sizes
-      * This will need to be generated on file upload, contingent on pre-degermined size definitions.
+      * This will need to be generated on file upload, contingent on pre-determined size definitions.
       * I'll put this as a secondary concern, too.
 To start, I can use the full size file and a cut down / max version, then get it dialed in from there.
     * slug
     * title
     * description